 The recent War between Rome and the Nation Of Israel was a serious concern for the Christians in Rome because they were anxious not be associated with the rebellious Jews that recently put Rome through a costly, vicious and brutal Military campaign because of their religious Nationalism.

 As a result, the Gospel of Mark sought to differentiate Jesus and Christianity from the Jewish Nationalism that had led to the destruction of the Second Temple by Rome in the recent Roman-Jewish War.

 In order to successfully accomplish this, Jesus’ connection to the Jewish Nationalist Zealot movement was suppressed by presenting the Crucifixion of Jesus not as an Execution for Sedition by Rome because Jesus was a Revolutionary Zealot, but instead the Crucifixion of Jesus is portrayed as the outcome of the evil designs of the puppet Jewish Aristocracy who were offended by the Wisdom of Jesus’ teachings and the popularity he had with the ordinary people.

 Most importantly, in putting the words ‘Render unto Ceaser what is Ceasar’s and to God what is God’s” in Jesus’ mouth, The Gospel Of Mark paints Jesus and Christianity as non-threatening to Rome, something which the early Christians in Rome were very anxious to achieve.

 For this reason, the image of the Pacific Christ cames to dominate Christianity.

-Jesus and The Zealots therefore makes a strong argument that the Jesus of The Gospels bears little resemblance to the Jesus of History since the real Jesus of History was a revolutionary Zealot because Jesus was a product of the Historical condition of the Roman Occupation of Judea which created the revolutionary Jewish Zealot Movement.
+Jesus and The Zealots therefore makes a strong argument that the Jesus of The Gospels bears little resemblance to the Jesus of History since the real Jesus of History was a revolutionary Zealot because Jesus was a product of the Historical conditions of the Roman Occupation of Judea which created the revolutionary Jewish Zealot Movement.